forsbergsskola-se/gp21-22-0126-unity-game-mechanics-team-2-1/README.md

 Sami Olsson: Dash Mechanic

 Immediate Dash
-First dash I used by pressing the SHIFT key and is an immediate dash with set velocity and time.
-You can dash in any direction.
-After it's been used once you have to touch the ground for it to be used again.
+First dash I used by pressing the SHIFT key and is an immediate dash with set velocity and time.After it's been used once you have to touch the ground for it to be used again.

 Dash Pad
 This is simple pad placed on the ground that will boost the players movement speed and give them a slight push up in the air.
 Once you hit the ground the speed of the player will reset to default.